A Piece of Toast

 Sally + Molly

 Sally Ann (left) and Molly Bernadette (right) were born 15 months apart.
 The oldest two in a family of many siblings, the sisters grew up in Kansas City, Missouri.
 Sally went to college in Texas and followed a degree of Early Childhood Education.
 Molly later left home to pursue a degree in Interior Design at a university in Ohio.
-Having graduated in May 2010 (same day, same hour, different states), Sally and Molly both now live and work in Dallas, Texas.
-Sally loves her job as a teacher’s assistant and Molly manages A Piece of Toast full time.
+Having graduated in May 2010 (same day, same hour, different states), Sally is now married and expecting a baby in spring 2017, Molly is mom to her two pups and manages A Piece of Toast full time.
+Both live in Dallas, Texas.

 WHY DID YOU TWO DECIDE TO START A BLOG?